HOOKMANYT/SQL_Data_Cleaning_World_Layoffs_Project/README.md

 Key Techniques: Window Functions (ROW_NUMBER), CTEs, Self Joins, Data Type Conversion.

 Steps Taken: Briefly list the 4 steps you took (Duplicates, Standardization, Nulls, Removal).

+#Exploratory Data Analysis

+Identified a rolling total of layoffs showing a massive spike in early 2023.

+Calculated that Amazon and Google had the highest total layoffs using Group By.

+Used Dense Rank to isolate the top 5 companies with the most layoffs per year.